HelenusDB/document/README.md

-# HelenusDB Papyrus
+# HelenusDB Document

 **Cassandra's Gone Schema-less!**

-HelenusDB Papyrus enables document-oriented storage for Cassandra.
+HelenusDB Document enables document-oriented storage for Cassandra.
 It eliminates the need for a predefined schema, thereby providing significant flexibility in domain modeling without necessitating table data migrations.

-In Papyrus, only the keys that form an object's identifier are stored as individual columns.
+In Document, only the keys that form an object's identifier are stored as individual columns.
 These keys are extracted from the entity at storage time.
 The object itself is serialized into a storage format through a pluggable serialization process and stored as a binary blob.
-Currently, Papyrus supports BSON (like MongoDB) and GSON (JSON) serialization formats.
+Currently, Document supports BSON (like MongoDB) and GSON (JSON) serialization formats.

-Given that usage of materialized views and indexes in Cassandra are discouraged (at least in high-throughput scenarios), Papyrus introduces the concepts of a `PrimaryTable`, `View`, and `Index`.
+Given that usage of materialized views and indexes in Cassandra are discouraged (at least in high-throughput scenarios), Document introduces the concepts of a `PrimaryTable`, `View`, and `Index`.
 These are fully managed and encapsulated within a Repository pattern that implements UnitOfWork (HelenusDB Diago).
 This ensures that multiple, denormalized tables are written; one for each key format, eliminating complex coding, reducing time-to-market, increasing developer efficiency and software accuracy.

-Papyrus simplifies the management of resource-oriented Plain Old Java Objects (PoJos) with multiple, denormalized views, and indexes.
+Document simplifies the management of resource-oriented Plain Old Java Objects (PoJos) with multiple, denormalized views, and indexes.
 This is achieved through a straightforward Repository pattern, making it an ideal choice for developers building RESTful APIs to simplify their data storage in Cassandra while increasing functionality.

 > [!NOTE]
 > Storing _often-changing_ resources as a blob in Cassandra is highly discouraged as it causes correspondingly-large tombstone and performance issues!
-Papyrus is useful for RESTful APIs where the resources are largely configuration resources that don't change very often.
+Document is useful for RESTful APIs where the resources are largely configuration resources that don't change very often.
 The other tools in the [HelenusDB collection](https://github.com/HelenusDB) help in other cases.
 ## Features
 * **Primary Table**: A `PrimaryTable`  is typically identified by a single-unique identifier (like a UUID) is easily defined using the PrimaryTable DSL.